Home

 3. SUM and COUNTA

-Those two summary functions turn the row calculations into a quick billing overview.
+Those two summary functions turn the row calculations into a quick billing overview, which is useful before sending invoices or reviewing expected revenue.

 Learn more this functionSUM